mv-fs/CSharp2TS/CSharp2TS.CLI/PACKAGE.md

 ## Getting Started

 Install the **CSharp2TS.Core** nuget package in your project.
 It contains the attributes required to mark your models and controllers for generation by this tool.
+Supported attributes include `TSInterface`, `TSEnum`, `TSService`, `TSEndpoint`, `TSExclude`, `TSNullable`, and `TSImport`.
+See the [CSharp2TS.Core docs](../CSharp2TS.Core/PACKAGE.md) for more information on attributes.

 ## Usage